opencv/opencv/modules/imgproc/doc/feature_detection.rst

     Harris edge detector.

-    :param src: Input single-channel 8-bit or floating-point image
+    :param src: Input single-channel 8-bit or floating-point image.

-    :param dst: Image to store the Harris detector responses; will have type  ``CV_32FC1``  and the same size as  ``src``
+    :param dst: Image to store the Harris detector responses.
+It has the type  ``CV_32FC1``  and the same size as  ``src`` .

-    :param blockSize: Neighborhood size (see the discussion of  :func:`cornerEigenValsAndVecs` )
+    :param blockSize: Neighborhood size (see the details on  :func:`cornerEigenValsAndVecs` ).

-    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator
+    :param apertureSize: Aperture parameter for the  :func:`Sobel`  operator.

     :param k: Harris detector free parameter.
-See the formula below
+See the formula below.

-    :param boderType: Pixel extrapolation method; see  :func:`borderInterpolate`
+    :param boderType: Pixel extrapolation method.
+See  :func:`borderInterpolate` .

 The function runs the Harris edge detector on the image.
 Similarly to :func:`cornerMinEigenVal` and